-&lt;sup>172 In 2017, the SEC settled enforcement actions against 10 firms for violations of the Pay-to-Play Rule.
+In 2017, the SEC settled enforcement actions against 10 firms for violations of the Pay-to-Play Rule.
 See Press Release, SEC, 10 Firms Violated Pay-to-Play Rule By Accepting Pension Fund Fees Following Campaign Contributions (Jan.
-17, 2017), https://www.sec.gov/news/pressrelease/2017-15.html.
+17, 2017).
 In 2018, the SEC in 2018 settled enforcement actions against 3 firms for violations of the Pay-to-Play Rule.
-See In re Oaktree Capital Management, L.P., Release No. IA-4960 (July 10, 2018), available at adviser to certain pooled investment vehicles in which a government entity invests, or is solicited to invest, would be treated as though the adviser were providing or seeking to provide investment advisory services directly to the government entity.
+See In re Oaktree Capital Management, L.P., Release No. IA-4960 (Jul.
+10, 2018); In re EnCap Investments L.P., Release No. IA-4959 (Jul.
+10, 2018); and In re Sofinnova Ventures, Inc., Release No. IA-4958 (Jul.
+10, 2018).
+The 2018 enforcement actions were similar to those brought in 2017, but with a noticeable uptick in the fine amount.
+Notably, while in the 2017 set of enforcement actions no fine was greater than \$100,000, the 2018 set of enforcement actions saw fines ranging from \$100,000 to \$500,000.
+See also Press Release, SEC, SEC investment adviser to certain pooled investment vehicles in which a government entity invests, or is solicited to invest, would be treated as though the adviser were providing or seeking to provide investment advisory services directly to the government entity.
 For example, a two-year "time out" will be triggered after an adviser's "covered associate" makes political contributions to a gubernatorial or mayoral candidate who, if elected, would have the power to appoint members to the board of a public pension fund (i.e., influence the decision-making of that fund) for which the adviser provides or is seeking to provide advisory services, either directly or through certain funds.
 The Pay-to-Play Rule permits the SEC to grant exemptive relief from the rule's two-year "time out" penalties under certain circumstances, and the SEC has considered several such requests.